RikkaApps/websites/shizuku/guide/setup.md

 You need to enable "Allow ADB debugging options in 'Charge only' mode" in "Developer options".

+### 5. OriginOS (vivo) 💩

+The system setting of OriginOS does not support split-screen, you need to enable "Force activities to be resizable" in "Developer options".
+See [Shizuku #106](https://github.com/RikkaApps/Shizuku/issues/106).

 ## Start by wireless debugging

 Android 11 adds a new wireless debugging function, which is located in "Developer Settings"-"Wireless debugging".
 Shizuku v4.0.0 and above supports this feature.